-| Internet-Draft | Running a Root Server Local to a Resolve | November 2025 |
+| Internet-Draft | Running a Root Server Local to a Resolve | December 2025 |

-| Kumari, et al. | Expires 30 May 2026 | [Page] |
+| Kumari, et al. | Expires 6 June 2026 | [Page] |

 Many DNS recursive resolver operators wish to prevent snooping by third parties of requests sent to DNS root servers.
 In addition, some DNS recursive resolvers have longer-than-desired round-trip times to the closest DNS root server; those resolvers may have difficulty getting responses from the root servers, such as during a network attack.
 Resolvers can solve both of these issues by serving or pre-caching a copy of the full root zone on the same server or within the resolver software.¶